eomii/rules_ll/docs_source/guides/clang_tidy.rst

 ====================================

-The ``ll_compilation_database`` rule will construct the ``compile_commands.json`` file from the ``target`` attribute's compile commands and its dependencies' compile commands.
-Consider the following targets:
+The ``ll_compilation_database`` rule will construct the ``compile_commands.json`` file from the ``targets`` attribute's compile commands and their dependencies' compile commands.
+Consider the following
+targets:

 .. code:: python